Kristina01111000/unichirsite/README.md

 Put meet dr w link over to right on the sidebar above make an appointment Figure out why logo is huge on mobile-> look in email for what he saw, site title is causing issues fixed Add space between the bottom of the page and the quote

+- image on the migraine page is the lower back/sciatica image